 Expert Reminds Utahns of Skin Cancer Risks

-SALT LAKE CITY -- Utah has the fourth highest rate of melanoma in the nation.
+SALT LAKE CITY -- Utah has the highest rate of melanoma in the nation.
 Experts warn residents to be aware of the risks for skin cancer as warmer months approach and more people spend time in the sun.

 Dr. Glen Bowen with the Huntsman Cancer Institute says Utah's rate of skin cancer is high partly because of the state's high altitude and southern latitude.
 It also has a high percentage of Caucasians that is less adapted to sun exposure.